In today’s lesson, we will find the area of an irregular shape by partitioning it into triangles.

 The bottom one is a right triangle with a base of 6 (given) and a height of 2 (given), so its area is 6×2/2= 6.

-The right one is a right triangle with a base of 2 (given), and since it is a right triangle with one angle equal to 45°, it is a 45-45-90 triangle, so the height must be 2 as well.
+The right one is a right triangle with a base of 2 (given).
+Since it is a right triangle with one angle equal to 45°, it is a 45-45-90 triangle.
+So the height must be 2 as well.
 Its area is then 2×2/2= 2.

 Finally, the top triangle has a height of 2 (given).
 Its base is the length of the rectangle (6), minus the base of the other two triangles – 1 and 2, respectively.
 So it has a base of length 3, and an area of 3×2/2=3.